-The Baltic SEAL project will engage with the community and produce data products which provide a consistent description of the sea level variability, in the Baltic Sea, in terms of seasonal and inter-annual variation.
-Documentation will also be made available relating the results to the forcing associated with this variability, using the developed dedicated coastal altimetry product.
-From this site, you will be able to provide you expert recommendations, request access the product data produced, access the handbook to help you fully understand and use the data, and link to the experts who are developing these advanced datasets.
+The Baltic SEAL project has engaged with the community and produced data products which provide a consistent description of the sea level variability, in the Baltic Sea, in terms of seasonal and inter-annual variation.
+Documentation has also been made available relating the results to the forcing associated with this variability, using the developed dedicated coastal altimetry product.
+From this site, you will be able to provide your expert recommendations, request access the product data produced, access the handbook to help you fully understand and use the data, and link to the experts who are developing these advanced datasets.

-Please go to the dedicated Data Access page to log your interest in obtaining Baltic SEAL data.
+Please go to the dedicated Data Access page to gain access to the suite of Baltic SEAL products.

 Publicly available reports